Debiasing Algorithm through Model Adaptation: Debiasing Algorithm through Model Adaptation

 \subsection{Empirical Perspective}

-\paragraph{Effectivness} We apply \dama{} to MLPs in approximately one-third of the model's upper layers (in \llama{} 7B layers 22 - 29 out of 32 with projection dimensionality $d_n=256$).
+\paragraph{Effectivness} We apply \dama{} to MLPs in approximately one-third of the model's upper layers (in \llama{} 7B layers 21 - 29 out of 32 with projection dimensionality $d_c=256$).
 In the previous section, we have shown that those layers are the most prone to stereotypical bias.
-We check the impact of~\dama{} on bias coefficients of linear approximation (see Section~\ref{sec:bias-eval-lm}) and LM perplexity.
+We check the impact of~\dama{} on bias coefficients of linear model (see Section~\ref{sec:bias-eval-lm}) and LM perplexity.
 Furthermore, we evaluate the modified model on a set of diverse downstream tasks described in Section~\ref{sec:setup}.
 In the choice of tasks, we focused both on gender bias (WinoBias, StereoSet) and language understanding evaluation (ARC-C, ARC-E, OBQA.
+MMLU).

-MMLU) We compare the method with a similar model editing method MEMIT \citep{meng_mass-editing_2022}.
-In MEMIT, our chosen objective is to adapt the model to predict a random pronoun when presented with a biased prompt $X$.
+\paragraph{Baselines} We compare the method with a similar model editing method \textbf{MEMIT} \citep{meng_mass-editing_2022} and a parameter-efficient fine-tuning via \textbf{LoRA} \citep{hu2022lora}.
+In both baselines, we optimize by the objective of predicting a randomly sampled pronoun when presented with a biased prompt.

 \paragraph{Choice of Layers and Dimensionality} We analyze how the results vary depending on the number of layers selected for debiasing Due to the iterative character of intervention, we always start editing at the fixed layer (22 in \llama{} 7B) and gradually add subsequent layers.
-Further, we check the effect of the number of projection dimensions in the power sequence from 32 to 1024.
+Further, we check the effect of the number of projection dimensions ($d_c$) in the power sequence from 32 to 1024.

-\paragraph{Scaling} Lastly, we examine the algorithm's performance for increasing scale: for \llama{} 13B, 30B, and 65B.
+\paragraph{Scaling} Lastly, we examine the algorithm's performance for larger scales of \llama{} model: 13B, 30B, and 65B.